program-exe/DNS-TTL-Configure/README.md

 # DNS-TTL-Configure
-Scripts used to configure TTL of records depending on domain and specific records from CSV file
+Script used to configure record TTL depending on domain and specific records from CSV file